-At June 30, 2016, the authorized Class A Common Stock of the Company was 100,000,000.
-Subsequent to June 30, 2016, as amended and restated on July 14, 2016, the authorized common stock of the Company was increased to 200,000,000 shares.
-As of July 20, 2016, the authorized common stock of the Company consists of 200,000,000 shares of Class A Common Stock and 20,000,000 shares of Class B Common Stock.
+The authorized common stock of the Company consists of 200,000,000 shares of Class A Common Stock and 20,000,000 shares of Class B Common Stock.
 If the Company enters into an Initial Business Combination, it may (depending on the terms of such an Initial Business Combination) be required to increase the number of shares of Class A Common Stock which the Company is authorized to issue at the same time as the Company's stockholders vote on the Initial Business Combination to the extent the Company seeks stockholder approval in connection with the Initial Business Combination.
 Holders of the Company's common stock are entitled to one vote for each share of common stock.
-At June 30, 2016, there were 10,062,500 shares of Class B Common Stock issued and outstanding.
+At September 30, 2016, there were 40,250,000 shares of Class A (of which 38,481,212 was classified outside of permanent equity) and 10,062,500 shares of Class B Common Stock issued and outstanding.